ettolrach/open-lilybot/README.md

 These options exist only for this bot and not in Lilypond.
 After having typed out your Lilypond code, further options can be typed:

 * `$$verbose`, or `$v`: Show the output of Lilypond's compiling process.
 This is hidden by default to not clog up the chat.

+## Future additions

+* Add a MIDI functionality that renders MIDI output to more easily demonstrate musical examples.
+It should render the MIDI produced by Lilypond and then upload a lossy file (MP3 or OGG depending on which is easier and quicker).
+This should be optional so that if the bot maintainer doesn't want to go through the steps to enable MIDI rendering they can decide to simply remove it.
+Possible candidates for this functionality:
+  * Fluidsynth.
+This could work well but is another program that needs to be run from the terminal.
+The bot maintainer would need to set it up with the appropriate soundfont too, requiring a lot more installation steps.